 - (1) reading lists defining major and minor fields of study for the qualifying exam.
-These should be preceded by a one-paragraph statement describing the field's main theme and/or broad scope. - (2) an intellectual autobiography (not to exceed 1000 words in length), which traces the student's development through coursework, reading, internships, independent research, etc., from entry into the program to the final preparation for the colloquium; and - (3) a one-page summary of the dissertation topic or topics that the student proposes to address.
+These should be preceded by a one-paragraph statement describing the field's main theme and/or broad scope.
+Copies of final lists should be deposited with the Program Administrator for reference by future students. - (2) an intellectual autobiography (not to exceed 1000 words in length), which traces the student's development through coursework, reading, internships, independent research, etc., from entry into the program to the final preparation for the colloquium; and - (3) a one-page summary of the dissertation topic or topics that the student proposes to address.

 One useful way to subdivide reading lists is to conceive of each list as a potential resource for the construction of syllabi for courses that the student might wish eventually to teach.
 This approach helps to ensure lists that are broad, yet coherent, and that cover contemporary scholarly approaches to a central theme and problem in various fields and disciplines; it also helps students prepare for eventual job applications.
-Students should begin as early as possible to build their lists; in general, for the entire qualifying exam, the total number of books and article-equivalents of books generally run between 200 and 250.
+Students should begin as early as possible to build their lists; for the entire qualifying exam, the total number of books and article-equivalents of books generally runs between 200 and 250, which should be equitably distributed between the major and minor field(s).

 The colloquium itself is an advisory meeting of the committee that will administer the exam.
-Its purposes are: to help students to confirm the exact scope of the qualifying examination fields (based on reading lists which the student has prepared in concert with the advisor and individual committee member), to determine any further coursework, language study (beyond that required by the program), or to suggest additional independent study that students may need in order to pass the exams in the selected fields; and to help students plan an approach toward a fully developed prospectus.
+Its purposes are: to finalize the format of the exam (oral or written); to help students to confirm the exact scope of the qualifying examination fields (based on reading lists which the student has prepared in concert with the advisor and individual committee member); to determine any further coursework, language study (beyond that required by the program), or additional independent study that students may need in order to pass the exams in the selected fields; and to help students plan an approach toward a fully developed prospectus.

 Usually, the colloquium takes place four to six months prior to the qualifying examination.
-The chair of the qualifying exam committee will distribute to the Executive Committee a brief written report (either in hard copy or on the faculty listery) of the colloquium, indicating the personnel, fields of coverage, and areas of concentration.
-A copy of the student's final reading list must be made available to the Program for consultation by students and faculty.
+The advisor/committee chair will prepare a brief written report of the colloquium, indicating the personnel, exam format, target date, fields of coverage, and areas of concentration and give it, along with copies of the final reading lists, to Program Administrator, who will convey the report to the DGS (who in turn reports to the EC) and place the lists in the Program files for consultation by students and faculty.

-The actual date or a target date for the qualifying exam is set at the colloquium in order to help students budget their study time effectively.
+The target date for the qualifying exam is set at the colloquium in order to help students budget their study time effectively.